jarnaldich/jarnaldich.github.com/_posts/2011-12-26-rops-planning.markdown

 none of the above, which would force an explicit implementation of everything.
 On the other end of the line there is Scheme itself, which would lead us to the so-called _meta-circular_ implementation.
-Most high level languages lie somewhere inbetween those two limits.
+Most high level languages lie somewhere in-between those two limits.

 One of the most important decisions to make when implementing a Scheme interpreter is, then, what language to use and how much to snarf from